Obscurely/RustTemplate/docs/template/MANUAL.md

 ### Road map link (line 488)

-The id of the road map associated with your project on GitHub.
+The ID of the road map associated with your project on GitHub.
 If you don't have one go to your repository page, click on _Projects_ up top and create a new one.

 ### FAQ (line 511)